 Travel at home – see the familiar with a traveller’s eyes

-You may not be able to travel aboard as often as you’d like but you don’t ever have to stop being a traveller.
-Apply that desire to discover new places, meet new people and try new experiences to your home country.
+You may not be able to travel abroad as often as you’d like, especially at the moment.
+But you don’t ever have to stop being a traveller.
+Apply that desire to discover new places, meet new people and try new experiences in your home country.
 Or even home city.
+New Year resolutions fit for a pandemic era!

 Spend the weekend visiting somewhere you’ve never been.
 Check out a guidebook and see if you agree with their choice of top attractions in the country you call home.
 Or pick off the lesser-known gems and find ones of your own.
 At the very least you’ll soon become a handy travel guide for international friends and family when they come to visit.